Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

 Note: you can click on the map to enlarge it.

-There are two possible trails.
-A short route that takes about an hour.
-And a longer one of an hour and a half takes you through all POI on the top of the Tel.
+There are two possible tracks.
+The short route takes about an hour.
+And the longer track takes one and a half hours and leads you through all points of interest on the top of the Tel.

 Tel Lachish National Park is open 24 hours a day, seven days a week.
 There is no artificial light.
-Thus it would be best if you visited only during the day.
+Thus visit only during the day.

-Note: during our visit (spring of 2019), we saw that Israel Nature and Parks authority develops this park.
+Note: during our previous visit (2019), we saw Israel Nature and Parks authority develops this park.
 A new visitor center was already built.
-Some explanation signs were already installed.
-Once they finish, the entrance fee and opening hours will change.

 The Battle Of Lachish